microsoft/InnerEye-DeepLearning/docs/fastmri.md

 | Total time for 1 epoch | 5h 7min | 3h 5min | 1h 58min | 1h 26min |
 | Total time for 50 epochs | 8 days | 4.6 days | 2.3 days | 1.2 days|

 Note that the download times depend on the type of Azure storage account that your workspace is using.
-The numbers above are with a Premium storage account.
+We recommend using Premium storage accounts for optimal performance.